 However, if/when procedures and/or risks change, a DPIA will be necessary in order to verify compliance with the new Regulation.
-Additionally, this only offers a grace period: you will have to bring such legacy processing operations into line with the new Regulation by 25 May 2020.

 (ii) Prior checking Opinions still in follow up phase:

 If follow-up for processing operations that required prior checking under Article 27 of the old Regulation and a DPIA under the new Regulation is still ongoing, you should try to have it closed before the new rules become applicable.
 That way, you will have a clean slate.
 If follow-up is still ongoing by the time the new Regulation will become applicable, you should check if a DPIA is needed by conducting a threshold assessment [see Part I - Section 4] and if this confirms the need for a DPIA, start carrying it out immediately.